About Maple + Marigold

 My kitchen in Canada looks a lot different from my mother’s back home in India.
 Our spice palette aka masala dabba comprises of the same colours but the flavour is a whole lot different.
 With some experimenting over the years, I’ve recreated traditional dishes like keema matar (ground meat curry) to become a regular weeknight dinner feature, found acorn squash to be an delicious replacement for kaddu, and discovered that turmeric makes an excellent addition to mashed potatoes.

-I believe that food is more than fuel.
+Food is more than fuel.
 Food can support our immune system, reduce inflammation and boost our mental health.

 Traditional Indian wisdom has tons of advice about foods, herbs and spices in particular.
 Whole spices bring flavour, aroma and texture but that’s not all.